wengkiat/rateMyProf/README.md

 ### Samuel Henry Kurniawan
 Matriculation Number: A0144896M

-Role: Frontend (Planning Layout, Designing, and Styling of Initial Static Website, and Translating Data into Dynamic Website)
+Role: Frontend (Planning of Layout, Designing, and Styling of Initial Static Website, and Translating Data into Dynamic Website)